BouncingBee/DSA-INCUBATOR-HUB-PROJECT/README.md

  #### Project Overview is to identify key areas within the business that could give rise to issues and address them immediately.
 Such as Gender inequality, salary increment, exited workers in the different departments and regions of the company so as to make the right decisions to save the future of the company.

  #### Data Source: The data used is that which was provided by the facilitators of the DSA training for the benefit of this project.

+ #### Tools Used
+ - Microsoft Excel for Data Cleaning, ANalysis and Visualization
+ - Power BI for Data Visualization and Presentation
+ - Github for Portfolio Building